Balestier

 upset to catch a bus back to the interchange, even though it was a short

 distance.
-The water inside the complex really was appreciated.
+The water inside the complex was really appreciated.
+I

 good!